velascoandres/excalibur/README.md

 \"password\":\"123\",}"
 An instance of ProductoCrearDto has failed the validation:
- - property name has failed the following constraints: isNotEmpty, isAlpha ,An instance of ProductoCrearDto has failed the validation:
+ - property name has failed the following constraints: isNotEmpty, isAlpha ,An instance of UserCreateDTO has failed the validation:
  - property description has failed the following constraints: isNotEmpty ,An instance of ProductoCrearDto has failed the validation:
  - property category has failed the following constraints: isNotEmpty, isNumber